-- There are no ‘no-fly’ implications, and so they often offer up to 5 dives in a 24 hour period
+- They often offer up to 5 dives in a 24 hour period

 - Most divers on liveaboards are relatively experienced divers and so the dive sites that can be visited are the slightly more challenging, less visited sites, and often in pristine condition as a result

 On this page we explore some of the notable scuba liveaboard destinations.
 We also touch on scuba diving cruises which offer fewer dives, but more cruising combined with land tours in what some might consider better-balanced scuba cruise vacations.

 There are two main areas in Thailand visited by liveaboards, both in the Andaman Sea: the Similans and the area between Phuket and Krabi including Koh Phi Phi.
-The Similan Islands (Mu Ko Similan or ‘the Similans’) are a group of nine granite boulders in the Andaman Sea, 55km west of Thao Lak, accessible via liveaboard from Thao Lak and Phuket.
+The Similan Islands (Mu Ko Similan or ‘the Similans’) are a group of nine granite boulders in the Andaman Sea, 55km west of Khao Lak, accessible via liveaboard from Khao Lak and Phuket.
 Slightly further north is the fabled Richelieu Rock in Surin National Park (Mu Ko Surin).
 Often the two groups are combined into a single trip that takes a week, and are collectively considered the best places to go scuba diving in Thailand.
 Certainly, Richelieu Rock would be considered within the top 10 dive sites in the Asia Pacific region.

 Komodo National Park in Indonesia encompasses an area between Sumbawa and Flores and includes the main islands of Komodo, Rinca, Padar and a number of smaller islands.
 There are two distinct environment zones, the warmer clearer north and the cooler south, resulting from the north to south flow of water from the Pacific into the Indian Ocean.
 There is often current on dives, but it is the upwellings caused by these currents that bring forth the abundant marine life, from the ever present anthias to the reef sharks and other large predators.
 There are many Liveaboards in Komodo, and Moana Cruising is a good example of the traditional style liveaboard, and one that operates exclusively in Komodo.
-You can compare all the Komodo Liveaboards on our Dive Travel Partner’s website.
+You can compare all the Komodo Liveaboards here.